 The CEO jumped up and drew three big circles on a whiteboard.
 He said each circle represented the innovator, expert and scaling communities.
 He told his team that it was imperative that they build the scaling community immediately.
 The head of sales would be its first member.

 “Starting today,” he declared, “each business unit must proactively build the scaling community, or the team that can help us translate disruptive ideas into scalable, repeatable models that can be handed to our expert community.
 We only have real innovation when it can be scaled across the enterprise, and for this, we need to build the scaling community.”

 This always happens when I speak to founders in China.
 They take one new idea from the conversation and execute on it immediately.
 M&G is a highly successful company, with an annual revenue of about $1 billion.
 It’s growing at over 35% a year.
 And yet, its founder is constantly trying to scale disruptive ideas more quickly.

 Huxiong Chen is representative of the best Chinese founders.
 They have an extraordinary ambition to transform their industries.
 They also have an incredible desire to learn and disrupt their own companies with new ideas.
 I have no doubt that when I return to Shanghai in a few months, Huxiong Chen will have built a scaling community and vastly improved the speed at which M&G scales innovation.

-We’ve told this story before—see, for example, how quickly the Zhang brothers built Engine 2 at Yonghui.
+We’ve told this story before—see, for example, how quickly the Zhang brothers built Engine 2 at Yonghui or the rapid evolution of Alibaba.
 Chinese founders are moving at extraordinary speed.
 The Western MNCs must wake up to this, or they will find themselves distant followers in their most important markets.